Ahmedpur East

-Ahmedpur East (also known as Ahmadpur Sharqia) is a historic city located in Bahawalpur District of southern Punjab, Pakistan.
+Ahmedpur East (also known as Ahmadpur Sharqia) is a city located in Bahawalpur District in Punjab province of Pakistan.
 As of the 2023 census, the city has a population of approximately 196,618, making it the 69th most populous city in Pakistan.
 The city is situated near the Cholistan Desert, offering a hot desert climate with extreme summers and mild winters.

 Ahmedpur East was built by Ahmed Khan son of Qadir Din Khan and grandson of Piruj Khan, in 1748.
 The city was badly damaged by heavy floods from the Ghara River in 1758.
 A new city on a mound half a mile to the south of the previous site was selected for the present city.

 Demographics

 Population

 According to 2023 census, Ahmedpur East had a population of 196,618.